Khairul-Ikhwan23/waste-tracker/replit.md

 ## Overview

-This is a modern web application for smart waste management, built as a React-based dashboard with Express.js backend.
+This is a modern web application for smart waste management specifically designed for Brunei, built as a React-based dashboard with Express.js backend.
 The system provides a clean, responsive interface for tracking waste collection, recycling metrics, and environmental impact data using a green-themed design palette.
+The application includes Brunei-specific locations, districts, and localized features for managing waste collection across Brunei-Muara, Belait, Tutong, and Temburong.

 ## System Architecture